secdev/scapy/doc/scapy/advanced_usage.rst

 Let's study what happens here:

-- there are two canals in a PipeEngine, a lower one and a higher one.
+- there are **two canals** in a :class:`~scapy.pipetool.PipeEngine`, a lower one and a higher one.
 Some Sources write on the lower one, some on the higher one and some on both.
 - most sources can be linked to any drain, on both lower and higher canals.
-The use of `>` indicates a link on the low canal, and `>>` on the higher one.
+The use of ``>`` indicates a link on the low canal, and ``>>`` on the higher one.
-- when we send some data in `s`, which is on the lower canal, as shown above, it goes through the `Drain` then is sent to the `QueueSink` and to the `ConsoleSink`
+- when we send some data in ``s``, which is on the lower canal, as shown above, it goes through the :class:`~scapy.pipetool.Drain` then is sent to the :class:`~.scapy.pipetool.QueueSink` and to the :class:`~scapy.pipetool.ConsoleSink`
-- when we send some data in `s2`, it goes through the Drain, then the TransformDrain where the data is reversed (see the lambda), before being sent to `ConsoleSink` only.
+- when we send some data in ``s2``, it goes through the Drain, then the TransformDrain where the data is reversed (see the lambda), before being sent to :class:`~scapy.pipetool.ConsoleSink` only.
 This explains why we only have the data of the lower sources inside the QueueSink: the higher one has not been linked.

 Most of the sinks receive from both lower and upper canals.
 This is verifiable using the `help(ConsoleSink)`